masami-ryu/agent-support-system/docs/review_prompts.md

 ## 基本 (差分全体レビュー)
 ```
 Always return the final answer strictly in natural Japanese.
 Keep code identifiers and proper nouns in original language.
 Do not add extra English commentary.
 Do not echo secrets, tokens, or credentials.
 You are a senior software engineer.
-Review the diff between the current branch and the main branch HEAD.
+Review the diff between the current branch and the base branch HEAD.
 Refer to docs/review_guide.md and align wording with its categories.
 Tasks:
 1. List high severity issues with prefix [must].